Bart Van Lancker

 Bart Van Lancker (17 March 1973 – 23 June 2021) was a Belgian professional football coach and holder of a PRO LICENSE diploma who mainly worked as assistant manager and physical coach in Belgium, who also managed Kortrijk for one season.

 Managerial career

-Bart Van Lancker was appointed the manager of Kortrijk.
+Van Lancker was appointed the manager of Kortrijk.
 Previously he was the assistant coach at KSV Cercle Brugge and KMSK Deinze.
 In his last years he was physical coach in KFCO Beerschot Wilrijk and STVV.